Ted Nugent Kamp for Kids

 Gonzo thanks to our dedicated volunteers, and to all our Kampers!

 You make us proud!

 Donations of sporting goods and supplies are now being accepted.
 If you would like to sponsor a child, or make a tax-deductible contribution, make your check or money order to: Ted Nugent Kamp for Kids, 4008 West Michigan Avenue, Jackson, MI 49202.

-Ted Nugent Kamp for kids was founded by Ted in 1990.
-The primary goal is to get kids out of the malls and off the streets, away form drugs and crime, into the woods and in touch with the natural healing powers of the wild.
-It’s where we belong, and the best place to teach a child morals and ethics, and out roll as caring humans in life’s cycles to manage and respect the wild life around us.
+Ted Nugent Kamp for Kids was founded by Mr. Nugent in 1990.
+The Goal: To get kids out of the malls, off the streets, away from drugs and crime, and into the woods.
+It’s where we belong, and the best place to teach a child about morals and ethics, and our role as caring humans to manage and respect the wildlife around us.

-You can send your own child, or you can sponsor a child, who would be interested in learning more about the natural world and his/her role in the game of life.
+You can send your own child, or you can sponsor a child who would be interested in learning more about the natural world and his/her role in it.

 You can donate your time, or products to Kamp.
 We are always in need of funds to help reduce cost for the Kampers.
-Ted Nugent Kamp for Kids is a501c3 tax exempt organization, so your donation is tax-deductible.
+Ted Nugent Kamp for Kids is a 501c3 tax exempt organization, so your donation is tax-deductible.
 Thanks to our 100% volunteer staff, all proceeds directly benefit the kids.